 After you do four cycles, you can take a longer break.

 With a notes system in place that works for you, whether on its on paper or online, you will eventually start creating digital files.
-Create a meaningful digital file system that can hold up to years of research.

 Things that likely won't work over time:

-Create a Custom Knowledge Base (advanced)
+Advanced Organization: Create a Custom Knowledge Base

 If you're interested in a fluid file structure, you might be interested in the Zettelkasten Method and/or the application Obsidian.
 Note that these both have a steep learning curve.
 If you have defined your purpose as needing a complex, custom knowledge base over time - they might be worth exploring.